Medication Management Clinic in Salem, NH

 The management of medication is unique for each individual and depends on the number and type of medications that they are taking.
 Medication management typically involves the coordination of medicines and an in-depth look at which medications are necessary and which ones may not be.
 By using this approach, it can help avoid:

 – Dosing “mistakes” that can result in either under treatment or preventable adverse events or both of these situations combined

 – Inappropriate, ineffective, or unnecessarily costly medication

 – Avoidable side effects

 – Inconsistent adherence or other patient challenges that have a direct effect on the success of treatment

 If you take multiple medications, come to Advanced Psych Care for your medication management.
 We can help you understand how your medications are affecting your health and optimize them where needed.
-Call us today at (978) 396-9330 or book an appointment, or visit our clinic conveniently located at 202 Main Street, Suite 102, Salem, NH 03079.
-We serve patients from Salem NH, Windham NH, Atkinson NH, Plaistow NH, Pelham NH, Hampstead NH, Danville NH, and Derry NH.
+Call us today or book an appointment, or visit our clinic conveniently located in Salem, NH.
+We serve patients from Salem NH, Windham NH, Atkinson NH, Plaistow NH, Pelham NH, Hampstead NH, Danville NH and Derry NH.